 In order to determine the way in which the energy of sound is distributed across the frequency range, the International Standards Organisation has agreed on "preferred" bands of frequency for sound measurement and analysis.
 The widest and most commonly used band for frequency measurement and analysis is the Octave Band.
-In clarke saunders acoustics APPENDIX A: ACOUSTIC TERMINOLOGY AND HUMAN RESPONSE TO BROADBAND SOUND these bands, the upper frequency limit is twice the lower frequency limit, with the band being described by its "centre frequency" which is the average (geometric mean) of the upper and lower limits, e.g. 250 Hz octave band extends from 176 Hz to 353 Hz.
+In these bands, the upper frequency limit is twice the lower frequency limit, with the band being described by its "centre frequency" which is the average (geometric mean) of the upper and lower limits, e.g. 250 Hz octave band extends from 176 Hz to 353 Hz.
 The most commonly used octave bands are: